 All members of the University community who are involved in a matter before the UWC should understand their obligations regarding the confidentiality of UWC proceedings and documents.

 The UWC’s procedures state that “all members of the Yale community who are involved in a matter before the UWC are expected to maintain the confidentiality of its proceedings and the information obtained for those proceedings.”
-The purpose of confidentiality is to encourage parties and witnesses to participate in UWC proceedings and share all the information they have to offer, which is essential to reaching a fair outcome.
-If parties or witnesses fear that their participation in a UWC proceeding could be revealed, then concerns about reputation, social tension, or retaliation may cause them to keep silent.
-Every member of the University community should recognize that breaches of confidentiality erode the community’s trust in the UWC process and impair its effectiveness.
+The purpose of confidentiality is to encourage parties and witnesses to participate in UWC proceedings and share all the pertinent information they have to offer, which is essential to reaching a fair outcome.
+If parties or witnesses fear that their participation or testimony in a UWC proceeding could be revealed, then concerns about reputation, social tension, or retaliation may cause them to keep silent.
+Every member of the University community should recognize that breaches of confidentiality hurt the participants and have the potential to erode respect for the UWC process.

-The UWC’s procedures allow parties to select an advisor with whom they can discuss all aspects of the proceedings, and the University understands that parties will seek support and advice from their families.
-We expect, however, that parties will impress on their advisors and families the importance of maintaining strict confidentiality.
+The UWC’s procedures allow parties to select an adviser with whom they can discuss all aspects of the proceedings, and the University understands that parties will seek support and advice from their families.
+We expect, however, that parties will impress on their advisers and families the importance of maintaining strict confidentiality.
 Of course, persons involved in a difficult situation will also seek support from friends, but participants in UWC proceedings are expected to do so without revealing details of the proceedings or information they have obtained as a result of the proceedings.

 If you have any questions regarding your responsibility to preserve the confidentiality of UWC proceedings, please contact UWC Chair David Post at email@example.com or Secretary Aley Menon at firstname.lastname@example.org.